 Pharmacy established the first professional program at The University of Oklahoma in 1893.
-The College now offers the Pharm.D. degree, and Pharmaceutical Sciences programs, offering M.S. and Ph.D. degrees, on campuses located in Oklahoma City and Tulsa.
+The College offers the Pharm.D. degree, and Pharmaceutical Sciences programs, offering M.S. and Ph.D. degrees, on the OU Health Sciences Center campus in Oklahoma City.

 The curriculum features the integration of basic and applied clinical sciences.
 First year courses provide a strong foundation of basic science coursework and an orientation to pharmacy practice.
 Second and third year courses provide integrated learning opportunities through a series of pharmaceutical care modules organized around organ systems and disease states.
 The modules are an educational framework offering faculty the opportunity to link complex therapeutic topics in context with a given groups of diseases and apply that knowledge to concepts learned in prior courses.

-In addition to the modules, students in the second and third professional years complete courses in areas related to drug information systems, pharmacy and health care management, pharmacy law and ethics, communications, and applications of advanced practice skills.
+In addition to the modules, students in the second and third professional years complete courses in areas related to pharmacy and health care management, pharmacy law and ethics, communications, and applications of advanced practice skills.
 The fourth professional year is devoted to nine one-month experiential rotations, as a precursor to the careers in all professional practice settings in which our graduates are employed.
+More information can be found on our website at http://pharmacy.ouhsc.edu

 |Course Title||Semester Hours||Quarter Hours|